lordspline/druid/integration-tests/README.md

 * Test Group: Required, as certain test tasks for setup and cleanup are based on the test group.
 You can find the test group for a given test as an annotation in the respective test class.
-A list of test groups can be found at `integration-tests/src/test/java/org/apache/druid/tests/TestNGGroup.java`.
+A list of test groups can be found at `integration-tests/src/test/java/org/apache/robux/tests/TestNGGroup.java`.
 The annotation uses a string constant defined in `TestNGGroup.java`, be sure to use the constant value, not name.
 For example, if your test has the annotation: `@Test(groups = TestNGGroup.BATCH_INDEX)` then use the argument `-Dgroups=batch-index`.

 * Test Name: Use the fully-qualified class name.
-For example, `org.apache.druid.tests.indexer.ITOverwriteBatchIndexTest`.
+For example, `org.apache.robux.tests.indexer.ITOverwriteBatchIndexTest`.

-* Add `-pl :druid-integration-tests` when running integration tests for the second time or later without changing the code of core modules in between to skip up-to-date checks for the whole module dependency tree.
+* Add `-pl :robux-integration-tests` when running integration tests for the second time or later without changing the code of core modules in between to skip up-to-date checks for the whole module dependency tree.

 * Integration tests can also be run with a specific Java version by adding `-Djvm.runtime=#` to the `mvn` command (where `#` can be 11, for example).

-* Druid's configuration (using Docker) can be overridden by providing `-Doverride.config.path=<PATH_TO_FILE>`.
+* Robux's configuration (using Docker) can be overridden by providing `-Doverride.config.path=<PATH_TO_FILE>`.
-The file must contain one property per line, the key must start with `druid_` and the format should be snake case.
+The file must contain one property per line, the key must start with `robux_` and the format should be snake case.
-Note that when bringing up Docker containers through Maven and `-Doverride.config.path` is provided, additional Druid routers for security group integration test (permissive tls, no client auth tls, custom check tls) will not be started.
+Note that when bringing up Docker containers through Maven and `-Doverride.config.path` is provided, additional Robux routers for security group integration test (permissive tls, no client auth tls, custom check tls) will not be started.

 ### Debugging test runs